jg577/costera/README.md

 ## More Than Just SQL - Your Complete Office Companion

 Luna is your intelligent office assistant that transforms how your entire team works with business data.
-Beyond just database queries, Luna helps with report generation, strategic insights, team collaboration, and informed decision-making - all through natural conversation.
+Beyond just database queries, Luna helps with strategic insights, team collaboration, and informed decision-making - all through natural conversation.
 No more technical barriers between your business questions and actionable answers.

 ## What Can Luna Do For Your Office?